-Explorers against Extinction is a wildlife conservation campaign organised by the Real World Conservation Trust, charity No 1177505 (formerly the Real Africa Trust No 1149508).
-The primary aims of the campaign are to raise awareness about the threats facing the world’s most iconic species and their habitats while also raising significant funds for nominated projects pivotal in the battle to protect them.
+Explorers against Extinction is a wildlife conservation charity based in Norfolk UK.
+The primary aims of the charity are to raise awareness about the threats facing the world’s most iconic species and their habitats while also raising significant funds for nominated projects pivotal in the battle to protect them.

 Despite many encouraging developments in the world of conservation since we initially launched Explorers against Extinction, including China’s ban on the trade in ivory, many iconic species sadly still face a battle for survival.

 All five species of rhino remain endangered, with three rhino poached for their horn every day.
 40% of lion have been lost in the last 20 years while only 4,000 tigers are left in the Indian sub-continent – down from 40,000 a half century ago.
 Elephants are currently slaughtered for their ivory at a rate of 55 a day.
 That’s one every 26 minutes.

 ""I'm pleased to support the Explorers against Extinction campaign.
 Species extinction is such a vital issue."